thdal/MosaiqueRAT/README.md

 ### Mosaique - Remote administration tools

-Mosaique is writing in C# under the MVC architecture, ZeroFormatter serializer is used.
+Mosaique is written in C# under the MVC architecture, ZeroFormatter serializer is used.
 The wpf was used to create the graphical interface of the server application.
 This program was written for educational purposes only and I will not be responsible for its use and I ask you please not to harm anyone unnecessarily.

 ![alt text](https://github.com/thdal/MosaiqueRAT/blob/master/Github/Mosaique.png)